meilisearch/meilisearch/README.md

 ## How it works

 MeiliSearch uses [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) as the internal key-value store.
 The key-value store allows us to handle updates and queries with small memory and CPU overheads.
-The whole ranking system is [data oriented](https://github.com/meilisearch/MeiliSearch/issues/82) and provides excellent great performances.
+The whole ranking system is [data oriented](https://github.com/meilisearch/MeiliSearch/issues/82) and provides great performances.

 You can [read the deep dive](deep-dive.md) if you want more information on the engine; it describes the whole process of generating updates and handling queries.
 Also, you can take a look at the [typos and ranking rules](typos-ranking-rules.md) if you want to know the default rules used to sort the documents.